by Gloria Ezeh

 Dove soap (manufactured by Unilever) is the perfect soap from dark skin that is always dry.

 Dove soap does not lighten skin but contains a lot of natural ingredients like aloe vera that pampers skin and prevents blemishes.
-There is also the coconut and argan oil variety, both of which do amazing work in keeping dark skin clean and radiant after every wash.
+There is also the coconut and argan oil variety, both of which do amazing work in keeping dark and chocolate skin clean and radiant after every wash.